Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

-Motivated by this analytical fact, we introduce the following class of contact manifolds for which uniform $C^0$ bounds for the (perturbed) contact instantons will be available.
+Motivated by this analytical fact, we introduce the following class of contact manifolds.

-\begin{defn}[Tame contact manifolds] We call a contact form $\lambda$ \emph{tame} if $(M,\lambda)$ admits a pair $(\psi, J)$ of a $\lambda$-adapted CR almost complex structure $J$ and a $\lambda$-tame contact $J$-convex exhaustion function $\psi$.
-We call a contact manifold $(M,\lambda)$ \emph{tame} if $\lambda$ is tame (at infinity). \end{defn} We will show in \cite{oh-yso} that the standard contact form of any one-jet bundles $J^1B$ for compact $B$ is tame, and in Proposition \ref{prop:tame} that the contact form
+\begin{defn}[Tame contact manifolds] Let $(Q,\xi)$ be a contact manifold, and let $\lambda$ be a contact form of $\xi$. \begin{enumerate} \item We say $\lambda$ is \emph{tame on $U$} if $(M,\lambda)$ admits a pair $(\psi, J)$ of a $\lambda$-adapted CR almost complex structure $J$ and a $\lambda$-tame contact $J$ quasi-plurisubharmonic \emph{proper} exhaustion function $\psi$ on $U$. \item We call an end of $(M,\lambda)$ \emph{tame} if $\lambda$ is tame on the end of $M$. \end{enumerate} We say an end of contact manifold $(M,\xi)$ (resp. $(M,\xi)$) is tame if it admits contact form $\lambda$ that is tame on the end (resp. at infinity) of $M$. \end{defn} The one-jet bundle is tame while the contact product $Q \times Q \times \R$ is tame for the end with $\eta > 0$.
+(See \cite{oh-yso:spectral} and \cite{oh:shelukhin-conjecture} for their proofs respectively.)